The Miranda Standard Environment

 > rmargin = margin - lmargin

-applied to a character returns the integer which is its ascii
+code applied to a character returns the integer which is its ascii

 code.
 E.g.